Could a so far ignored symmetry of the classical laws of gravity explain the cosmological puzzles?

+where, in addition to CTs \eqref{conf-t}, the transformation of the masses $m\rightarrow\Omega^{-1}m$, is assumed.
+That is, the mass parameters are fields with conformal weight $w_m=-1$ \cite{hobson-prd-2020, hobson-epjc-2022, casas_1992}.
+According to \cite{bekenstein_1980}, scale transformations \eqref{scale-t} are not unit transformations; they are active enlargements of a system whose usefulness depends on the absence of a length scale.
+Meanwhile, WTs \eqref{units-t} are units' transformations whose physical and geometrical meanings follow from the existence of some scale of length.

-We should note that the transformation of the mass $m$ and of the Planck constant $h$, under Weyl rescalings, are not independent of each other.
+The transformation of the mass $m$ and of the Planck constant $h$, under Weyl transformations, are not independent of each other.
 The Planck constant has the following dimensions: $[h]=[M][L]^2[T]^{-1}$, where $[M]$ is the mass dimension, while $[L]$ and $[T]$ are the length and time dimensions, respectively.
-Under Weyl rescalings, the latter dimensions transform as the proper length element $dl=\sqrt{g_{ik}dx^idx^k}$ and the proper time element $d\tau=\sqrt{g_{00}dt^2}$ do: $dl\rightarrow\Omega\,dl$ and $d\tau\rightarrow\Omega\,d\tau$.
+Under WTs, the latter dimensions transform as the proper length element $dl=\sqrt{g_{ik}dx^idx^k}$ and the proper time element $d\tau=\sqrt{g_{00}dt^2}$ do.
 Consequently, $[L]^2[T]^{-1}\rightarrow\Omega\,[L]^2[T]^{-1}$.
-Hence, if we assume that the Planck constant is not transformed by the Weyl rescalings, the mass parameter $m$ must be transformed according to \eqref{mass-t}.
+Hence, if we assume that the CTs do not transform the Planck constant, the mass parameter $m$ must be transformed according to \eqref{units-t}.
 Otherwise, if we assume that the mass parameter is a constant, as in \cite{deser-1970}, then the Planck constant transforms as $h\rightarrow\Omega\,h$.
-Consequently, we have two possible transformation properties of the mass parameter $m$ under Weyl rescalings: a) $m=$ const., which is not transformed: $m\rightarrow m$, and b) $m=m(x)$ is a point-dependent quantity that transforms as \eqref{mass-t}.
+Regardless of whether the mass or the Planck constant is transformed under CTs, the Compton wavelength $\lambda_c=h/m$ transforms as any length scale $\lambda_c\to\Omega\,\lambda_c$.